-Applications for the 2018 Graduate Development Programme are open from
+Applications for the 2018 Graduate Development Programme are now closed

 To help us achieve our goals and foster our positive workplace culture we are seeking graduates with the following characteristics:

 - aspiring leaders – you willingly tackle important issues

 - creative minds – you are open to doing things differently to achieve success

 - future thinkers – you anticipate and adapt to new situations

 - compassionate – you are mindful of the impact you have on others

 - responsive and collaborative individuals – you make things happen and build on partnerships to succeed.